Brexit: Your simple guide to the UK leaving the EU

 The Leave side won by nearly 52% to 48% - 17.4m votes to 16.1m - but the exit didn't happen straight away.

-It was due to take place on 29 March 2019 - but the EU has now agreed to postpone this date.
-Instead, two new important dates are 12 April and 22 May - which we will explain in more detail below.
+It was due to take place on 29 March 2019 - but the departure date has been delayed (we will explain in more detail below).

 What has happened so far?